VaultaFoundation/docs/native/60_advanced-topics/30_staking/10_contracts.md

 3. `eosio.rex` - Account that holds all funds in the staking protocol.

 > ℹ️ **Underlying tokens**
-> Though Vaulta uses the VAULTA token, the staking system is legacy and uses EOS tokens in the rows for its data.
+> Though Vaulta uses the `A` token, the staking system is legacy and uses EOS tokens in the rows for its data.

 ## eosio.system